Things to do in Seville in 1 day

 The neighbourhood was born as such later than the rest of the city, since it was originally an external settlement.
 Its working-class and, above all, seafaring tradition made it the historical epicentre of the Discovery of the Americas.

-The idiosyncrasies of its inhabitants make it the epicentre of a unique culture to see in Seville.
+The idiosyncrasies of its inhabitants make it the epicentre of a unique culture.
 This feeling of belonging to the neighbourhood is transmitted in the form of colour, art and music.
 Discover its chapels, its markets and the unique people who live in its streets.
-We assure you that this is a unique neighbourhood to see in Seville, so don’t miss the opportunity to cross the bridge and walk around San Jacinto.
+We assure you that this is a unique neighbourhood a great visit among the things to do in Seville, so don’t miss the opportunity to cross the bridge and walk around San Jacinto.

 Qué ver en Sevilla - Color Mood